Department of Materials Science and Engineering

 PHD, The Technical University of Denmark, 1974

-Thomas, Edwin L, Visiting Professor
+Thomas, Edwin L, Professor

 Materials Science & Engr